The Civil War

 One of these most well known friendships was Union General Winfield Scott Hancock and CSA General Lewis A. Armistead.
-From Pennsylvania and North Carolina respectively, they would later face each other across the dusty and bloodsoaked “killing ground” at Gettysburg, Pennsylvania.
+From Pennsylvania and North Carolina respectively who served together before the war, they would later face each other across the dusty and bloodsoaked “killing ground” at Gettysburg, Pennsylvania.

 Photo:Union General Hancock

 4pm July 3,1863….
 “Pickett’s Charge” Gettysburg, Pa.
 It was a hot and hazy Sunday afternoon, as Confederate General Robert E. Lee orders an attack on the Union center, led by the division of General George Pickett.
 Over 12,000 Confederates will walk than double time almost a full mile into the well prepared Federal line, right into Hancock.
 General Winfield Hancock will receive a wound to the inner right thigh when a bullet strikes his saddle pummel,entering along with a saddle nail and wood spinters.
 A wound he would feel all his life.

 Photo:Confederate General Armistead